PX4/PX4-user_guide/en/peripherals/gripper.md

-# Gripper Peripherals
+# Grippers

 Grippers are mechanical devices that can be integrated with an unmanned vehicle to grip (hold) and release payloads.

-PX4 allows grippers to be triggered automatically in [Payload Delivery Missions](../flying/package_delivery_mission.md) or manually using a Joystick, or even as a generic actuator.
+PX4 allows grippers to be triggered automatically in [Payload Delivery Missions](../flying/package_delivery_mission.md) or manually using a Joystick.

 ![High-load gripper example](../../assets/hardware/grippers/highload_gripper_example.jpg)

 :::note
 A gripper can instead be configured as a [generic RC or MAVLink actuator](../payloads/README.md#actuator-control-with-rc).
-This allows it to be used manually via an RC Controller, but not in missions or using a Joystick.
+A generic actuator cannot be used with a joystick or in payload missions, but it can be used with an RC Controller.
 :::

 ## Supported Grippers